nhofman/dualSeq_pipe/README.md

 ```

-**host_genome** (required): Host reference genome {fasta}.
-File path needs to be specified in config file.
+**host_genome** (required): Path to host reference genome {fasta}.
+The file path can be specified as an absolute path or relative to the pipeline config file.

-**host_gtf** (required): Host reference annotation {gff/gtf}.
-File path needs to be specified in config file.
+**host_gtf** (required): Path to host reference annotation {gff/gtf}.
+The file path can be specified as an absolute path or relative to the pipeline config file.

 **comparisons_human file** (required): A tab-separated file that defines the comparisons for the differential gene expression analysis.
 The 1st column specifies the name of the numerator (e.g. treated) while the 2nd column gives the name of the denominator (e.g. untreated) for the log2 fold change calculation.
-The file path is specified in the config file.
+The file path can be specified as an absolute path or relative to the pipeline config file.

 **color file** (optional): A tab-separated file that is used to specify custom colors for each pathogen (pathogen	color).
 The file path is set for the deseq2 module in the config file.
 Colors can either be name or HEX code.
+The file path can be specified as an absolute path or relative to the pipeline config file.

 **rRNA file** (optional): A file containing a list of gene names that should be removed prior to the normalization of feature counts, e.g., rRNA genes.
+The file path can be specified as an absolute path or relative to the pipeline config file.

 ### Optional:

 #### Snakemake profile:

-Snakemake allows to specify workflow profiles to define default values for snakemake command line parameters, such as the cluster command and resources (https://snakemake.readthedocs.io/en/stable/executing/cli.html#executing-profiles).
+Snakemake allows users to define workflow profiles that specify the default values for Snakemake command-line parameters, such as the cluster command and default resources (https://snakemake.readthedocs.io/en/stable/executing/cli.html#executing-profiles).
 The profile is defined in a YAML file, that has to be named config.yaml or config.vX+.yaml, where X is the minimum supported Snakemake version.
 The location of the config file is specified with the option `--profile <profile_folder>`.

 ###### Example: